trackme518/trackmeifyoucan_motionsensor/README.md

 ![Screenshot of OSCmapper plugin inside Ableton](/Ableton/Ableton11+/images/oscmapperscreenshot.jpg)

+#### Ardour
+[Ardour](https://ardour.org/) is a third party, cross-platform open source DAW (we are not affiliated) with native OSC support.
+It has all the features you want from DAW, including VST support.
+You can build it for free or download the build for your platform for 1 usd.

+TBD

 ### Processing Java
 1. ![Download Processing](https://processing.org/download).
 2. ![Download libraries (OSCp5, toxicLibs, udp)](/Processing/processingLibraries.zip).
-3. Unzip libraries and copy the contents into your Processing Libraries folder (on Windows that would typically be C:\Users\leisc\Documents\Processing\libraries)
+3. Unzip libraries and copy the contents into your Processing Libraries folder (on Windows that would typically be `C:\Users\yourname\Documents\Processing\libraries`)
 4. Open and run examples (double click .pde file and click play icon inside Processing PDE)

 * simpleSingleSensorWiFi
     * Basic example for one sensor and how to recieve data over WiFi
+* simpleSingleSensorSerial
+    * Basic example for one sensor and how to recieve data over Serial (USB).
+You need to provide the Serial name (something like "COM3" on Windows)
+* singleSensorSerialAutomatic
+    * single sensor connected over serial that can automatically pair with the right serial port - using object oriented class
 * moduleManagerAPI
     * complex example on how to manage multiple sensors and recieve data over WiFi OR USB Serial.
 It also illustrates how you can automate the connect requests even if do not know the serial name or IP of the sensor.
+Includes all OSC commands inside Module class.

 ### Python
 TBD